top of page

 And yes,

 • Respite Care: Because every parent is worthy & deserving of a break.
 We can't ask just anyone to watch our kids.
-They have unique needs that required trained & experienced individuals.
+They have unique needs that require trained & experienced individuals..

-TWO: Our kids are on an erroneous AUTISM WAIVER WAITLIST to nowhere Connecticut is making billions off legalized weed & gambling while thousands of American Citizen Children with an Autism diagnosis sit on an erroneous waitlist for services for life -- BECAUSE THERE'S NO MONEY???
-You will never convince me that non-citizen children's healthcare needs come before the needs of American Citizen children with health insurance & tax paying parents.
+Our kids are on an erroneous AUTISM WAIVER WAITLIST to nowhere Connecticut is making billions off legalized weed & gambling, while thousands of American citizen children with an Autism diagnosis sit on an erroneous waitlist for services for life—BECAUSE THERE'S NO MONEY???
+You will never convince me that non-citizen children's healthcare needs come before the needs of American citizen children with health insurance & tax-paying parents.

-They don't have to be new ipads.
+They don't have to be new iPads.
 They just need to work and not have a cracked screen.
 Our kids literally can't live without them. iPads are how they communicate and get through the day.
-Unfortunately, a case that helps protects ipads from Autism doesn't exists yet either.
+Unfortunately, a case that helps protect iPads from the challenges of Autism doesn’t exist yet either.

-BEYOND THE DIGANOSIS, we need doctors who understand the development & health commonalities of Autism.
-While Autism may be a spectrum of different neurological identifiers, the health issues amongst Autistic humans are something they all have in common.
-Sensory, stomach, and skin issues are all very common with Autism and yet every pediatrician treats it like a mystery.
+BEYOND THE DIAGNOSIS, we need doctors who understand the developmental and health commonalities of Autism.
+While Autism may be a spectrum of different neurological identifiers, the health issues among Autistic humans are something they all have in common.
+Sensory, stomach, and skin issues are very common with Autism, yet every pediatrician treats them like a mystery..

 Info graphic about common conditions

-The last time I asked my pediatrician for a referral to a doctor that specializes in Autism Adolescence, she laughed in my face and said, "Good Luck".
-She's just being honest, in the entire YALE MEDICINE DIRECTORY, there's not one.
+The last time I asked my pediatrician for a referral to a doctor who specializes in Autism Adolescence, she laughed in my face and said, "Good luck."
+She's just being honest: in the entire YALE MEDICINE DIRECTORY, there's not one.

 Non-typical kids don't go to the doctor or the dentist in typical ways.
-Our kids require shorter & more frequent visits to build trust, communication, & connection so the doctors & dentists can do their job.
-The alternative is sedating our kids in a hospital twice a year and it's no good for anyone, not to mention FAR MORE COSTLY.
-Currently some insurance companies will allow for 1 extra "behavioral" visit.
+Our kids require shorter & more frequent visits to build trust, communication, & connection so the doctors and dentists can do their jobs.
+The alternative is sedating our kids in a hospital twice a year, and it's no good for anyone—not to mention FAR MORE COSTLY.
+Currently, some insurance companies will allow for one extra "behavioral" visit.
 I'm saying we need 6-12.

 a screen shot of a tweet about accessible bathrooms